Are you a beginner looking to learn how to play racquetball? Or looking for the rules of racquetball?

 The reason why this game is great?
 Every wall, ceiling, and floor are playable surfaces and important to the game!

 If you’re learning how to play racquetball, you’ll need to have the right equipment and playing areas to get started.

-Having the right racquet racket, racquetballs, safety glasses are absolutely essential when you’re a beginner.
+Having the right racquet racket, racquetballs, and safety glasses, are absolutely essential when you’re a beginner.

 There are some optional items you can start with as well, such as specialized racquetball gloves, shoes, and a bag to hold all your items.

 If you order any racquetball items from the Amazon links below, you’ll help support our website – at no additional cost to you.